rui314/mold/README.md

   fast, so it doesn't seem to make much sense to proceed without fixing the final file layout.

+  There's actually a chance that copying section contents before fixing the file layout slows down the linker overall.
+If we copy file contents after fixing the layout, we can apply relocations immediately after copying file contents, because we know the addresses of all symbols when copying contents.
+In that case, applying relocations is effectively zero-cost due to a very good data locality.
+If we do that long after we copy file contents, that's pretty expensive.

 - Incremental linking

   Idea: Incremental linking is a technique to patch a previous linker's